jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Heck, there's a chance your kids will have to start a new game of civilization from scratch.
 Because this COVID-19 pandemic and resulting worldwide panic might be too severe and expensive to bounce back from.
 Left and Right might snap and start actually fighting each other.

 The choice is yours.
+Player god and extra?

-Here are two stories to help you decide between player god and extra.
+Here are two stories to help you decide.

 ## Option 1 - Extra